Skip to content

 Can fast fashion spending affect your credit score?

 Carrying high balances on credit cards or BNPL accounts relative to one's credit limit can affect credit utilisation ratio, which is one factor lenders commonly look.
-Missed payments on BNPL schemes are increasingly reported to credit agencies in many countries, so it is worth considering before spreading fashion purchases across multiple schemes.
+Missed payments on BNPL schemes are increasingly reported to credit agencies in many countries, so it is worth noting before spreading fashion purchases across multiple schemes.
 This calculator can help illustrate how quickly balances can build up month on month.

 What is the lifetime cost of a fast fashion habit?